w3f/polkadot-wiki/docs/general/chain-state-values.md

 #### Existential Deposit

-The minimum number of tokens to keep an account alive on the Polkadot Relay Chain is <RPC network="polkadot" path="consts.balances.existentialDeposit" defaultValue={333000000} filter="humanReadable"/>.
+The minimum number of tokens to keep an account alive on the Polkadot relay chain is <RPC network="polkadot" path="consts.balances.existentialDeposit" defaultValue={333000000} filter="humanReadable"/>.

 #### Inactive Issuance